Knowledge base

 556123-4567

-e.g. - For foreign citizens or non-Swedish companies: enter an identification number such as a passport number, an identity card, or an equivalent for your country.
+for example. - For foreign citizens or non-Swedish companies: enter an identification number such as a passport number, an ID card, or an equivalent for your country.

-This is used to authenticate the owner and to prevent fraudulent litigation or use of the domain.
-The change may take a few days, depending on the speed with which the documents are checked.
+This serves to authenticate the owner and to prevent disputes or fraudulent use of the domain.
+The change may take a few days, depending on how quickly the documents are verified.

-This guide details the actions to be performed in priority if you do not see any difference between your website after a change you would have made on it, and its version before change.
-These tips are also valid if you encounter problems when using the Infomaniak product interface.
+This guide details the priority actions to take if you do not see any difference between your website after a change you made to it, and its version before the change.
+These tips are also valid if you encounter issues while using the Infomaniak product interface.

 Preamble

-- During your browsing, a web browser saves the data consulted in a reserved space, in order to avoid asking the server again for the data already consulted, to save time and resources.
+- While browsing, a web browser saves the data viewed in a reserved space, this to avoid asking the server again for the data already viewed, to save time and resources.

-- Your cache can contain a lot of data and sometimes the browser tangles the brushes.
-The sites can then misdisplay or display an obsolete version.
+- Your cache can contain a lot of data and sometimes the browser gets confused.
+Websites may then display incorrectly or show an outdated version.

-- Clearing the cache makes it safe to have the latest version of the page or folder viewed.
+- Clearing the cache ensures that you have the very latest version of the page or folder consulted.

 … on Safari